ZaraFX and DHF Capital Forge Strategic Partnership To Enhance Investment Solutions

-(MENAFN- Atteline) 15 February 2024; Dubai, UAE - ZaraFX, a leading CFD Broker dedicated to providing traders with an exceptional trading experience, is thrilled to announce a significant milestone in its journey: a strategic partnership with DHF Capital S.A., a Luxembourg-based securitization company.
+(MENAFN- Your Mind Media ) Dubai, UAE: ZaraFX, a leading CFD Broker dedicated to providing traders with an exceptional trading experience, is thrilled to announce a significant milestone in its journey: a strategic partnership with DHF Capital S.A., a Luxembourg-based securitization company.

 As part of this landmark agreement, DHF Capital has selected ZaraFX as one of their trusted brokers, signifying a mutual commitment to delivering exceptional value and service to clients.
 DHF Capital will deploy a portion of its Assets Under Management (AUM) to trade Contracts for Difference (CFDs) with ZaraFX, leveraging the latter's expertise and cutting-edge technology to optimize returns and manage risks effectively.